 #7.
 Say no to stuck zips

-There’s nothing worse than the zip on your favourite jacket becoming stuck or even worse, fully breaking.
+There’s nothing worse than the zip on your favourite jacket becoming stuck or, even worse, fully breaking.
 A couple of handy tips for zips include keeping it lubricated with vaseline or zip lube.
 This will ensure your zip stays fully functioning for years to come.

-Browse our latest vintage clothing
+Browse the latest vintage fashion trends

 At World of Worn, we love vintage clothes just as much as you do and we are constantly looking for the latest vintage fashion trends on offer.
 Not only do we want to supply you with the top stuff, we also want to help you look after it.
 You can view our full range here or contact our team today to learn more.